This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Two hands setting white baking dish filled with sweet potato casserole on white marble surface with flowers and magnolia garland.

-• Sweet potatoes are easy to find, and while there are often questions about yams versus sweet potatoes, yams are to find in the United States.
+• Sweet potatoes are easy to find, and while there are often questions about yams versus sweet potatoes, yams are not commonly found in the United States.
 They are drier and have less flavor.
 Choose orange sweet potatoes for the best flavor and sweetness.

 • Brown sugar adds a depth of flavor with a hint of molasses and helps create a caramel-like sauce.